MrEttore/transparent-confidential-services/relying-application/README.md

 The relying application is a React + TypeScript single-page experience that lets end users orchestrate the full attestation round-trip before sharing sensitive data.
 This guide focuses on the attestation feature (`src/features/attestation`) and explains how the UI surfaces the challenge generation, evidence collection, and verification phases defined in the paper.

+> **Hosting note:** For the reference deployment we host this UI ourselves so the build pipeline stays within a trusted boundary, otherwise a malicious middleware operator could inject obfuscated front-end code that flips a failed verification into a success.
+In production, the relying party should host the UI from infrastructure they control.

 ## Attestation Experience Overview

 The attestation page layers three complementary surfaces that keep the user oriented across protocol execution and post-verification transparency.